Pythonidaer/read-me-generator/TEST.md

 -----------

 ## Usage
 The best part about this project is that it can be used to prompt users with a wide variety of information.
-This doesn't stop at just a READMe generator.
+This doesn't stop at just a README generator.

 -----------